How to prevent car theft

 Park in bright, busy areas

-Isolated vehicles are easier to hide behind and break into.
+Cars that are out of the way are easier to hide behind and break into.
 When you’re out, park in well-lit, public parking spaces near other cars.
-Thieves will avoid your car as they’re more likely to run into someone.

 Also, be picky with your car parks.
 Look for good security, CCTV and some foot traffic.

-Prepare against keyless car theft
+Protect against keyless car theft

 Thieves use keyless car theft (relay theft) to steal keyless cars.
 Usually, two thieves work together.

-One stands near your home, where your keys are, while the other stands near your car.
-The thief near the door can pick up your car key’s signal, which is then “relayed” to the thief near the vehicle, which can unlock the doors.
+The thief near the door can pick up your car key’s signal, which is then ‘relayed’ to the thief near the vehicle, who can unlock the doors.

 Keep your keys in a safe spot